garagehive/garagehive.github.io/docs/garagehive-group-items-grouping-document-lines.md

 ### Grouping document lines by creating a group and then adding the lines
-The grouping feature is located above the **Lines** section in a document and is referred to as **Group Items**.
+The grouping feature is located above the **Lines** sub-page in a document and is referred to as **Group Items**.
 To form a group, do the following:
 1. In the **Description** column, enter the name of the group.
-2. Click on the cell under **Line Count** along the line where have created a group.
+2. Click on the cell under **Line Count** along the line where you have created a group.

     ![](media/garagehive-group-items1.gif)

-3. From the window that appears, select the lines to add to the group (the group name is at the end of the table with check boxes) and close the window.
+3. From the **Line Group Update** page, select the lines to add to the group (the group name column is at the end of the table with check boxes) and close the window.
 4. Click on the cell under the **Line Count** column and select the lines to add to the selected group.
 The number of lines added to the group is displayed in the line count column.

     ![](media/garagehive-group-items2.gif)

 The **Lines** section can also be used to add the document lines in a group:
-1. Select the line cell in the **Group Description** column.
+1. Select the cell in the **Group Description** column.
 2. Choose the group to which you want to add the lines.

     ![](media/garagehive-group-items3.gif)

 ### Grouping document lines by selecting the lines and then creating a group
-1. In the **Lines** section, select the lines you want to group.
+1. In the **Lines** sub-page, select the lines you want to group.
-2. Select **Functions** from the actions bar in the lines section.
+2. Select **Functions** from the actions bar in the **Lines** sub-page.
 3. Click **Create Group Items**.
 All of the selected lines are grouped together, with the group name being the description of the top selected line.

    ![](media/garagehive-group-items4.gif)